2026 Spring Festival Guide

 Attracting local, regional, and national artists, and crafters to showcase their work seaside, the festival invites visitors to enjoy browsing everything from handmade jewelry and ceramics to stained glass and fine artwork.
 The event also hosts live music as well as several varieties of food items to eat on-site or to take home.

-Where: Anastasia Island's St. Augustine Beach Pier Park at 350 A1A Beach Blvd.
+Where: St. Augustine Beach Pier Park, 350 A1A Beach Blvd.

 St. Augustine Spanish Wine Festival

-Where: Events take place at several locations on the Flagler College campus and at the Lightner Museum in historic downtown St. Augustine.
+Where: Several locations on the Flagler College campus and at the Lightner Museum in historic downtown St. Augustine.

 On the grounds of the Mission Nombre de Dios, in the Uptown neighborhood, the Cathedral Festival is the unofficial start of spring festival season in St. Augustine.
 The fundraising carnival is one of the area's largest festivals featuring rides, games, bingo, a silent auction, and fireworks.
 Proceeds from the festival benefit the Cathedral Parish School and the Cathedral Parish Early Education Center.